Name: Meeo Letlind

 It turns out that from all the abuse, and all the pain, it was still the closest thing to meaningful contact she’s ever had with a human before.
 Being made less than a human, something disposable and practical to someone else, was the only way she could connect, and often the only way she could feel that was to force that same emotion on someone else.
 To avoid pain, she would lie, or “act” as it were.
 To mask over her pain, she’d search out partners for a single, blissful night.

 In the short years of her time at Verroun, she had made quick and sometimes aggressive conquests of several of her fellow students.
 Both the boys and girls of her class had not met someone with such a low barrier before, and this made her a popular choice for many of their first experiences with that sort of thing.
-Most of them wanted to enter a genuine relationship with her after such profanely-abrupt sexual affairs, but she politely turned them all down in her uniquely cloud-headed way, almost as if it had never even happened – the truth is, she was looking for something in them that she could never find.
+Most of them wanted to enter a genuine relationship with her after such profanely-abrupt sexual affairs, but she politely turned them all down in her uniquely cloud-headed way, almost as if they were discussing what to drink at tea time – the truth is, she was looking for something in them that she could never find.

 It wasn’t about romance, let alone the gratifications of the body – it was the simple feeling of getting back what she lost; a pulsing, psychological scar bearing over her true feelings.
 Somewhere down the line of her tortured past, she was smeared along a place and time that she’s certain had her child-like joy in it: joy in general, in fact.
 It wasn’t long before the pangs of genuine, adult emptiness set deep into her.